Dr. Shruthi S Vembar

 +Corresponding authors

-8. Shurtleff MJ, Itzhak DN, Hussmann JA, Schirle Oakdale NT, Costa EA, Jonikas M, Weibezahn J, Popova KD, Jan CH, Sinitcyn P, Vembar SS, Hernandez H, Cox J, Burlingame AL, Brodsky JL, Frost A, Borner GH+, Weissman JS+.
+3. Shurtleff MJ, Itzhak DN, Hussmann JA, Schirle Oakdale NT, Costa EA, Jonikas M, Weibezahn J, Popova KD, Jan CH, Sinitcyn P, Vembar SS, Hernandez H, Cox J, Burlingame AL, Brodsky JL, Frost A, Borner GH+, Weissman JS+.
+The ER membrane protein complex interacts cotranslationally to enable biogenesis of multipass membrane proteins.

 Elife.
 2018 May 29;7. pii: e37018.